-The best way to learn to identify birds is to practice little and often, meaning a comfy seat next to a window in your home is the best location.
+The best way to learn how to identify birds is to practice little and often; a comfy seat next to a window in your home is the ideal location.

-Some birds can look quite similar at first glance, so it’s a good idea to keep a pair of binoculars handy.
-To get you started, why not look at our interactive bird guide.
+Some garden birds can look quite similar at first glance, so it’s a good idea to keep a pair of binoculars handy.
+To get you started, take a look at our interactive bird guide.

-It’s a good idea to put a variety of bird food around your garden to attract as many birds as possible.
-If you only have enough space for one feeder, choose to fill it with Peckish Complete All Seasons Seed Mix, as this contains 12 different types of bird seed.
+To attract as many birds as possible, it’s a good idea to put a variety of bird food around your garden.
+If you only have enough space for one feeder, fill it with an all-round bird food such as Peckish Complete Seed and Nut Mix; it contains 12 different ingredients to attract a variety of birds.

-An even easier option is to buy our Peckish Complete All Seasons Easy Feeder, which is a pre-filled feeder which can be re-used again and again.
+An even easier option is our Peckish Complete Easy Feeder, which is pre-filled and can be reused again and again.

 Pay particular attention to:

 - Size (a Siskin and a Greenfinch look very similar, but the Greenfinch is easily recognisable as it’s much larger)